Sreemayidontha/shinyapp/README.md

 The application is structured into three distinct tabs, each offering unique functionality and features to enhance the user experience.

-In the first tab, labeled "Recipe Search," users are presented with five input fields designed to facilitate precise recipe discovery.
+In the **first tab**, labeled "Recipe Search," users are presented with five input fields designed to facilitate precise recipe discovery.
 These inputs include:

 Search by Dish: Users can directly input the name of the dish they are searching for.